 Skip to content

-PLAID
+The PLAID Index

-Indexing documents
+Indexing

-from pylate import indexes, models, retrieve
+from pylate import indexes, models

-# Step 1: Load the ColBERT model
+# --- Step 1: Load the ColBERT Model ---

 model = models.ColBERT(